 Change the Font on just the specific Unicode characters while saving to PDF

-However, this is undesirable behavior for some users and they want only that the specific character’s font must be changed instead of changing the font of the entire word or sentence.
+However, this is undesirable behavior for some users and they want only that specific character’s font must be changed instead of changing the font of entire word or sentence.

-To deal with this problem, Aspose.Cells provides PdfSaveOptions.setFontSubstitutionCharGranularity() property which should be set true so that only the font of the specific character which is not displayable is changed and the font for the rest of the word or sentence remains the same.
+To deal with this problem, Aspose.Cells provides PdfSaveOptions.IsFontSubstitutionCharGranularity property which should be set true so that only the font of specific character which is not displayable to be changed to displayable font and rest of the word or sentence should remain in original font.

 The following screenshot compares the two output PDFs generated by the sample code below.